 I notice, then, first, the acquaintance.
 Now, then, in this saving acquaintance with the Lord, there are two things to be considered.
 First, the object to be acquainted with; and, secondly, the nature of this saving acquaintance with the blessed God.
-Now, first then, Job, this very person to whom Eliphaz spoke, was already acquainted with God; Eliphaz was a man that was not acquainted with God, I mean, not clearly acquainted with God.
+Now, first then, Job, this very person to whom Eliphaz spoke, was already acquainted with God.
+Eliphaz was a man that was not acquainted with God-I mean, not clearly acquainted with God.
 Here is a man that is not clearly acquainted with God advising one that is clearly acquainted with God to make himself acquainted with God.
-Here is a man trying to get Job to receive the doctrine of Duty Faith, of free will, have you and human power.
-But, as shown in the next chapter, Job's scouts the whole of it; and I like Job for it; I glory in it; I glory in being brought to nothing that Christ may be all in all.
-I will take it, then in a gospel form, and I will take Job's own testimony, for Job is a great favorite with us all that know anything of our hearts, and a what tribulation is, and that know anything of God's dealings and blasting away many of our hopes in many respects; and on the other hand turning captivities, rolling in mercy's were perhaps we expected nothing but destruction; such will prize Job as a servant and a witness of God.
-I will therefore take his testimony which he has given us in his 19th Chapter.
+Here is a man trying to get Job to receive the doctrine of duty-faith, of free-will, and human power.
+But, as shown in the next chapter, Job scouts the whole of it; and I like Job for it; I glory in being brought to nothing, that Christ may be all and in all.
+I will take it, then, in a gospel form, and I will take Jobs own testimony, for Job is a great favourite with us all that know anything of our own hearts, and of what tribulation is, and that know anything God's dealings in blasting many of our hopes in many respects; and of the other hand turning captivities, rolling in mercies where perhaps we the other nation but destruction; such will prize Job as a servant and expected nothing but destruction; such will prize Job as a servant and witness of God.
+I will therefore take his testimony which he hath a witness of his 19th chapter.
 He there describes how it was he was acquainted with God.
-"I know that my redeemer lives;" and I will not now quote all the words; suffice it to say there are four things to be considered there in the object of his acquiescence.
-First, there is a living Redeemer; second, there is Christ's humiliation; third, there is the resurrection; fourth, there is the realization of personal and eternal interest.
-All this, Job, in his 19th Chapter, reads out very beautifully and gives his friends a word of advice on the ground thereof.
-He says, "I know that my redeemer lives."
-Now the Redeemer their means three things, taking the Hebrew word goel for my guide.
-It means first a kinsman; secondly, one that buys or redeems; and thirdly an avenger.
-It means first a kinsman.
-Job therefor knew that there was a New Covenant relationship constituted in the councils of God between God and man.
-He knew that there was a person who's going first we're from a old, even from everlasting; and that this divine person stood in covenant relationship to the Father, and to the Holy Spirit, into the whole election of grace; that there is that here was an eternal relationship, founded in a covenant ordered in all things and sure; and in this relationship Job saw this divine persons responsibility, that he was the surety; and it was his right to redeem; and that he came into the relationship to man that made it Christ's right to redeem; as the Savior himself says "Ought not Christ to have suffered these things, and to enter into his glory?"
+"I know that my Redeemer liveth;" and I will acquainted with acquainted wit not now quadred there in the object of his acquaintance.
+First, there is a be considered a Redeemer; second, there is Christ's humiliation; third, there is a living praction; fourth, there is the realization of new third, there is the resurrection; fourth, there is the realization of personal and eternal the result.
+All this, Job, in his 19th chapter, reads out very beautifully, interest. his friends a word of advice on the grown I decreased and gives his friends a word of advice on the ground thereof.
+He says, "I know that my Redeemer liveth."
+Now, a Redeemer there means three things, taking the Hebrew word goel for my guide.
+It means, first, a kinsman; secondly, one that buys or redeems; and thirdly, an avenger.
+It means, first, a kinsman.
+Job therefore knew that there was a new covenant relationship constituted in the counsels of God between God and man.
+He knew that there was a person whose goings forth were from of old, even from everlasting; and that this Divine person stood in covenant relationship to the Father, and to the Holy Spirit, and to the whole election of grace; that here was an eternal relationship, founded in a covenant ordered in all things and sure; and in this relationship Job saw this Divine Person's responsibility,-that he was the surety; that it was his right to redeem; that he came into that relationship to man that made it Christ's right to redeem; as the Saviour himself saith, "Ought not Christ to have suffered these things, and to enter into his glory?"